Dancing with Pulau Carey Guardians on Mah Meri Ancestors’ Day

-Eventually the music shifts as one of the shamans – dressed in grey rather than yellow – stepped forward in his trance.
-He approaches the path before the platform and begins a kind of trembling dance, stopping at the first marker.
+Eventually the music shifted as one of the shamans – dressed in grey rather than yellow – stepped forward in his trance.
+He approached the path before the platform and began a kind of trembling dance, stopping at the first marker.
 I wondered if he would proceed to the second marker.

 We waited a long while after that – at least 15 minutes, I reckon.
-I don’t know whether it was normal or if the ceremony was disrupted previously.
-Would it normally shift depending on how many shamans could successfully achieve menurun and channel the ancestors?
+I didn’t know whether that was normal, or if the ceremony had been disrupted by the unruly tourists.
+Would it normally vary anyway, depending on how many shamans could successfully achieve menurun and channel the ancestors?
 Were the spirits offended, or disinclined to come?

 The exhibition in the Cultural Village did give a more detailed description of the ceremony.
-However, it seemed to me that cultures that maintain its character from pre-Industrial Age times, are typically not standardised as ‘modern’ people often expect it.
-While standardisation to some degree has always been around in human societies, the notion that every sphere of life should be standardised, is actually relatively recent.
+From the description, it seemed to me that rituals which draw its character from pre-Industrial times are typically not standardised as ‘modern’ people often expect it.

-Considering it was faux pas to cross the spirit path, block it on the far end or encroach into it, I quickly worked out that there was actually no point to stand with (often much taller) other visitors.
-The view from slightly behind the platform was much clearer as well.
-And I was closer to the actual ritual, too.
+Considering that it was faux pas to cross the spirit’s path, to block it on the far end, or even to encroach into the path, I quickly worked out that there was actually no point to stand with (often much taller) other visitors.
+In any case, the view from slightly behind the platform was much clearer than the sides, and I was closer to the actual ritual goings-on too.

 The drums continued to play, and the villagers began chanting.
 The head shaman rose from his seat and walked in a stately manner to the front of the platform.
 He ascended it, spending some time there as the chanting continues.
-He then descended, walked around it, and returned to his seat.
+He then descended, and returned to his seat.

 An attendant began sprinkling water on the platform once more.

 The attendant began the summoning.
-He called upon the spirits by name, inviting them to partake of the food offering on the platform, and in the honour of the day.
+He called upon the spirits by name, inviting them to partake of the food offering on the platform, and grant honour to the day.

-Puja pantai – the Jo’oh and the masked dancer
+The Jo’oh dance and the Mah Meri masked dancer

 I was distracted from the head shaman’s dance by photographers congregating on the other side of the platform.
 I quickly worked out why.
 A Mah Meri masked dancer had shown up, and obligingly posed for photographs.